 Passive voice, on the other hand, puts the object and the action first, which leaves the subject at the end of the sentence.
 This tends to make sentences wordier and harder to follow.

-Hear the difference?
+Can you hear the difference?

 It’s subtle.
 And there are exceptions.
 Sometimes, passive voice works better.
 But as a rule, using more active voice will keep readers engaged by making sentences shorter, snappier, and easier to read.

-As adults, we all know the basics of writing, just like we know the basics of cooking.
+As adults, we know the basics of writing, just like we know the basics of cooking.
 But it takes time and effort to get from “edible” to “yummy”.